87andrewh/DeepAimDetector/README.md

 Overall, I think it's quite difficult to detect legit aim assistance with the resources of a single engineer and a few community server owners.
 I think it's even difficult for humans to detect it, and I hope to post results on human benchmarks in a few weeks.
 In the future, I think I will try to incrementally improve the detection of rage and semi-rage aim assistance.

+Lastly, to make an actual impact, I need to integrate with and improve an existing ban pipeline.

 ### TODO
 - More feature engineering
 - Model other cheats